description: I found it surprisingly tricky to get good information

 That's all there is to it.

-The tricky bit here is really
+The tricky bit here is really pyvenv-post-activate-hooks

 .
 The lsp

-needs to be called after the Python virtual environment has
+function needs to be called after the Python virtual environment has

 been activated.